usgs/earthquake-geoserve-ui/README.md

 ```

-## Using the Geoserve components
+## Using the Geoserve Components

 Follow these steps to use any of the geoserve components in your application (selectors listed below).

+### Geoserve Component Selectors

+The `GeoserveOutputModule` contains the following  geoserve component selectors:

+* app-admin-region
+* app-authoritative-region
+* app-nearby-places
+* app-neic-catalog-region
+* app-neic-response-region
+* app-offshore-region
+* app-tectonic-summary-region

+### Installing/Importing
 1. Install the earthquake-geoserve-ui project
     ```
     npm install earthquake-geoserve-ui